YouTube Analytics Explained 2026: Read Your Data Like a Pro — YT SEO Architect

 YouTube Studio shows 30+ metrics.
 You need 4.
 Everything else either derives from these or only matters at enterprise scale.
 Here they are, in order of importance:

 1. Impressions Click-Through Rate (CTR) — What percentage of people who saw your thumbnail actually clicked?
 This tells you if your packaging (thumbnail + title) works.
-Target: 4-10%.
-Below 2% means your thumbnail is the problem.
-Above 10% can mean your audience is too narrow.
+A general target is to aim for a CTR in the range of 4-10%.
+However, a CTR below 2% may indicate issues with your thumbnail, while a CTR above 10% could suggest a very niche audience.

 3. Impressions — How many times was your thumbnail shown?
 This is reach.
 More impressions at the same CTR = more views.
 If impressions are flat or declining while CTR is healthy, YouTube has stopped recommending your video.
 That is a content or niche problem.

 4. Subscribers Gained — How many people subscribed from this video?
 Views without subs mean people liked the content but did not feel compelled to return.
-A video with 10K views and 20 subs has a 0.2% conversion rate — that is low.
-Target: 0.5-2% of views converting to subscribers.
+A video with 10K views and 20 subs has a relatively low conversion rate — typically, a rate of 0.5-2% of views converting to subscribers is considered more effective.

 Every other metric — likes, comments, shares, end screen clicks, card clicks — are secondary signals.
 They matter, but they follow the four primaries.
 Fix CTR first, then retention, then impressions.
 Subscribers will follow.